clearwater/octopress/source/_posts/2012-02-06-just-a-pretty-face.markdown

 in [Build Number One](/blog/2012/01/28/build-number-one/).
 Nearly ready to install these guys.

-I wrote a ruby script to generate the line-work for the dial face.
+I wrote a ruby script to generate the line-work for the dial face so I could position the lines precisely.
 I started with the gd2 bindings, but gd2 doesn't seem to support anti-aliasing or linecaps and the linework was pretty ugly.
 I switched to Cairo which did a much nicer